aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shadoweffect/_index.md

 ```

-Gets and sets the color of the shadow.
+the color of the shadow.

 **Returns:**
 [CellsColor](../../com.aspose.cells/cellscolor)